ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Specs

 Specs define the performance characteristics of a vehicle.
 All Specs start at a value of 0 and cannot be improved past 3.
+A Spec also cannot be reduced below -3.

 ### Speed